UK Manufacturing & Engineering: Top Tips for Export Licence Requirements

 The UK Global Tariff can be a valuable source of direction at export as to whether goods for export may need an export licence.
 If goods are accurately classified, checking the notes on the tariff for an export control marker makes good compliance sense.
 It’s better to be safe than sorry.

-If goods are specifically designed or have been adapted for military purpose, then a UK export licence applies.
+If goods are specifically designed or have been adapted for Military purposes, a UK Export Licence is required.
 Job done.

 As with any regulation, ignorance of the law is no defence.

-• Underwater cameras: Good one.
-If cameras can function underwater past a given depth, a control will apply, and an export licence will be necessary.
-Underwater cameras are used in oil and gas exploration
+• Underwater Cameras: Good one.
+If Cameras can function underwater beyond a certain depth, a control will be applied, and an Export Licence will be necessary.

-It will be important for a person considered to be ‘competent authority’ (regulatory term) within an organisation to accurately classify the goods against the tariff, and against the UK Strategic Export Controls lists, should an export control marker be indicated in the export notes on the tariff.
+It will be necessary for a person considered to be ‘competent authority’ (regulatory term) within an organisation to classify the goods against the Tariff accurately, and against the UK Strategic Export Controls Lists, should an export control marker be indicated in the Export Notes on the Tariff.

 Top Tips